Choiril Hidayat

-Choiril Hidayat (born April 29, 1994) is an Indonesian professional footballer who plays for Liga 2 club PSGC Ciamis as a midfielder.
+Choiril Hidayat (born April 29, 1994) is an Indonesian professional footballer who plays as a midfielder.

 Career

 Choiril made his debut on November 13, 2017 with PSMS in 2017 Liga 2, the big Eight round replaced Elthon Maran's accumulated card.
 He scored the opening goal in the 22nd minute against Martapura F.C. with the final score 2-1 win at Patriot Chandrabhaga Stadium in Bekasi.

 Personal life

 Choiril Hidayat has a twin brother named Choirul Hidayat who in 2017 Liga 2 one club in PSMS Medan.
 Choiril and Choirul were formerly active TNI members.